Bonderman Travel Fellowship

 Jump to:

-• If traveling for five months, fellows travel to a minimum of one and a maximum of two distinct world regions.
+• Fellows travel independently for eight months, exploring six to nine countries in a minimum of two and a maximum of three distinct world regions.

 ELIGIBILITY

-In 2023 the Bonderman Fellowship will offer University of Washington graduate and professional students from the Seattle, Tacoma, and Bothell campuses an opportunity to engage in independent international travel.
-Applicants must:
+In 2025, the Bonderman Fellowship will offer University of Washington undergraduate graduating seniors, graduate and professional students from the Seattle, Tacoma, and Bothell campuses an opportunity to engage in independent international travel.
+Open to all fields of study.
+Students with limited/no international experience and those from low-income backgrounds are particularly encouraged to apply.

 • Be U.S. citizens or permanent residents.